scottmangiapane/menu-bar-2fa/README.md

 This is a simple MacOS app I made to practice Swift.
 It lives in the MacOS menu bar and copies TOTP codes to the clipboard when clicked.
 It only supports a single 2FA account at a time.
 TOTP secrets are stored in the keychain.

-Want something that supports multiple 2FA accounts, or that works on Linux/Windows?
+Want something that supports multiple 2FA accounts, works on all operating systems, and syncs across devices?
 Check out my 2FA chrome extension: https://github.com/scottmangiapane/authenticator

 ## Screenshots